linde/acm-minimal/part2/README.md

 ## Part 2

 1. Set a variables for the project from [part1](../part1).
 We will re-use that project but create a new cluster since we cleaned up at the end of the first section.
+If you are working in a different project, enable required GCP APIs, as described in [part1/README.md](../part1/README.md).

     ```bash
     PROJECT_ID = [PROJECT_ID]